Hopf Ideals, Integrality, and Automorphisms of Quantum Groups at Roots of 1: Generators, Bases, and Integrality

 The generators from \eqref{eq:EFwordDef} as well as the Cartan element $K^\nu$ are homogeneous elements, for which gradings follow immediately from \eqref{eq:Twgrad} and \eqref{eq:Togradequiv} with notation from Lemma~\ref{lem:red=pos}.

 Extending the definition in \eqref{eq:EFwordDef} to non-reduced words leads to elements outside the respective Borel subalgebra, such as $E_{w_i\cdot w_i}=\Tinv_i(E_i)\not\in\Uq^+\,$.
 The proposition below states that this does not happen for reduced words.
-The statement is proved for simply laced Lie types $\LT{ADE}$ in \cite{Lu90a}.
-In our proof below, we extend the arguments from \cite{Lu90a} to all Lie types and the regular power quantum algebras $\Uq^{\pm}$ over $\Zqqn{\dpone}\,$.
 The second assertion on the uniqueness of generators graded by simple roots will be used in later computation of braid automorphisms.

+The statement was first proved by Lusztig for simply laced Lie types $\LT{ADE}$ in \cite{Lu90a}.
+The extension of the result to general Lie types can be found, for example, in \cite[Proposition~8.20]{Jan96}.
+Keeping our presentation self-contained, we offer below a more explicit version of the proof, based the arguments in \cite{Lu90a}, formulae in \cite{lu}, as well as Lemma~\ref{lem:Weyl_ijextr}.
+It applies to the regular power quantum algebras $\Uq^{\pm}$ over $\Zqqn{\dpone}\,$.

 \begin{prop} Suppose $w\in\wordset$ is any non-empty reduced word.
 Then $E_w\in \Uq^+$ and $F_w\in \Uq^-$.

 Moreover, if $\wordroot(w)=\alpha_k\in\sroots\,$, then $E_w=E_k$ and $F_w=F_k\,$. \end{prop}

 \begin{proof} We first provide the proof of the statement for a rank 2 subalgebra $\Uqrest{}{i,j}$ generated by $\{E_i, E_j, F_i, F_j, K_i, K_j\}$ for some fixed pair of indices $i\neq j\,$.
 The notations $\Uqrest{\pm}{i,j}$ and minimal ground rings are chosen analogous to those for $\Uq\,$.
 Omitting the trivial $A_1\times A_1$ case, we thus consider the Lie types $\LT{A}_2$\,, $\LT{B}_2=\LT{C}_2$\,, and $\LT{G}_2\,$.
 As in Section~39.2 of \cite{lu} assume that $\alpha_i$ is the shorter root.
 So, $A_{ji}=-1$ and $A_{ij}=-\edgenum$ with $\edgenum\in\{1,2,3\}\,$, as well as $d_i=1$ and $d_j=\edgenum\,$.